Venezuelans receive vaccinations at border as Colombia works to prevent outbreak

-"The health system in Venezuela collapsed and like we saw in Syria, that leads to an outbreak of transmissible diseases, not just vector-borne [carried by insects or other animals], but also measles and sexually transmitted diseases," said Dr. Alvaro Acosta Serrano, a Venezuelan researcher and senior lecturer at the UK's Liverpool School of Tropical Medicine.
+"The health system in Venezuela collapsed and like we saw in Syria, that leads to an outbreak of transmissible diseases, not just vector-borne, but also measles and sexually transmitted diseases," said Dr. Alvaro Acosta Serrano, a Venezuelan researcher and senior lecturer at the UK's Liverpool School of Tropical Medicine.
 "In the case of Venezuela, there's mismanagement, corruption and the unwillingness of the government to act."

 More chaos may be on the way to push Venezuelans to the border.
 On Wednesday, the leader of Venezuela’s legislature Juan Guaidó declared himself acting president of the country.
 Within hours, President Trump had recognized Guaidó as the legitimate president, not Nicolás Maduro, who just two weeks ago had been sworn in to his second six-year term — after an election widely criticised for its lack of transparency and fairness.
 It was later revealed that Vice-President Mike Pence had called Guaido on Tuesday evening and said President Trump would back him if he made his move against Maduro.